huggingface/blog/chatbot-amd-gpu.md

 required.
 There is a recent research paper GPTQ published, which proposed accurate post-training quantization for GPT models with lower bit precision.
-As illustrated below, for models with parameters larger than 10B, the 4-bit or 3-bit GPTQ can achieve the comparable accuracy with fp16.
+As illustrated below, for models with parameters larger than 10B, the 4-bit or 3-bit GPTQ can achieve comparable accuracy with fp16.

 <p align="center">